PrairieLearn/PrairieLearn/docs/assessment.md

 In the example above, `q2` and `q5` will have an `advanceScorePerc` of 100 because the zone-level attribute is used as a default.

+!!! note

-Note that an `advanceScorePerc` of 0 is equivalent to not having the attribute at all.
+    An `advanceScorePerc` of 0 is equivalent to not having the attribute at all.

 For assessments that randomize the order of questions as seen by students, the `advanceScorePerc` restrictions apply for each student using the question order that they were given.
 If a specific question order is desired then see [Changing question-order randomization](#changing-question-order-randomization).

 If a student uses all of their attempts on a question and cannot submit any more attempts, that question will automatically unblock, no matter what score they earned on it.
 This is to prevent students from getting permanently stuck on an assessment, unable to receive further credit.

-### Warning about in-order questions and high-stakes exams
+### :warning: Warning about in-order questions and high-stakes exams

 The `advanceScorePerc` attribute is intended to be used in [group work](#enabling-group-work-for-collaborative-assessments) and assessment types which are indirectly supported, such as worksheets (see [multiple instance assessments](#multiple-instance-versus-single-instance-assessments)).
 In the interest of allowing students to best demonstrate their knowledge of course material, we **strongly** discourage the use of this feature in high-stakes exams where the student cannot receive help from course staff.